petershin/liferay-learn/docs/liferay-cloud/latest/en/tuning-security-settings.md

 ## Account Management

+Proper account management can mitigate many security concerns.
+Securing the default administrator account, enabling single sign-on and/or multi-factor authentication, and keeping your team members list up to date go a long way toward limiting who can access your system.
+Regular user activity audits can also reveal suspicious activity.

 ### Single Sign-On

 Liferay PaaS can integrate with any SAML 2.0-compliant Single Sign-On (SSO) Identity Provider to authenticate users with Liferay Cloud.
 Set up multi-factor authentication for developers or IT team members using any identity provider that supports it.
 See [Using SSO with Liferay Cloud](./tuning-security-settings/using-sso-with-liferay-cloud.md) for more information.